dwyl/learn-alpine.js/drag-and-drop.md

 ```

 When the client receive the `:item_created` we are getting the list of items
-from the database and assign the list to the socket.
+from the database and assigning the list to the socket.
 This will update the
 liveview template with the new created item.